 Your hip best friend will adore these beautiful, colorful and affordable LOVE bracelets from Ubuntu Life, all crafted by Maasai women through a decades-long partnership.
-We love that these bracelets come in loads of different colors and widths so you can choose the combo you know she’ll love most.
-I think they look awesome as one wide bracelet, or stacked all on top of each other. ($15+ on sale right now)
+We love that these bracelets come in loads of different colors and widths so you can choose the combo you know she’ll love most. ($10+ on sale right now)

 A low-stress, lovely paint-by-numbers kit

 I spend way too much time staring at my phone in my “down time” (you too?), so I know that a Valentine’s gift for a best friend who needs to destress and unplug would be extra thoughtful.
 One idea: this beautiful, no-tech Springtime paint-by-number kit from Elle Crée.
 Comes with everything you need to make a pretty canvas painting in this all-in-one kit, and bonus: the reminder that spring will be here soon. ($38, Uncommon Goods)

 Karen Walrond’s remarkable book, The Lightmaker’s Manifesto – How to Work for Change Without Losing Your Joy, is a great pick for all your besties who are trying to help make change in the world.
 Featured as a guest on our Spawned podcast, Walrond’s book is a Valentine’s gift for a friend who wants to keep the passion for a special cause (or causes) alive so she can fight another year. ($20.49 at Amazon or stop by your local bookstore)